-Please join Nate as he knocks on doors this summer and fall to get the word out about his message and candidacy.
+Please join Nate as he knocks on doors this fall to get the word out about his message and candidacy.
 If you have an idea to improve Cicero, or if you have other ways of rolling up your sleeves to help the campaign, contact Nate on Facebook, Twitter, or by email.

 If you don’t have time to knock on doors or make phone calls, please contribute to the campaign online through ActBlue.
 Thank you!